Northern Water

 Pursuant to s.131(25) of the Planning, Development and Infrastructure Act 2016, the Minister for Planning has directed that an Environmental Impact Statement (EIS) be prepared, subject to the procedures and requirements of being an ‘impact assessed’ development, as if the development had been declared under s.108(1)(c) of the Act.
 The lodgement and processing of the application in the DAP (id 23034957) as a Crown (state agency) development under s.131(2)(a) of the Act will now cease.

-Additional information on the project can also be found online at the Northern Water Project page published by Infrastructure SA.
+Additional information on the project can also be found online at the Northern Water project page published by the Office of Northern Water Delivery.

 Assessment stages and documentation